khoitsma/documentation-mathpax/doc/mix_func_source.md

     """
     try:
         if x == 0:
-            # returned as a number to Excel
+            # return as a number to Excel
             return 0

         # return a list of values as an 'object'